sambuccid/attempt-clean-architecture-ruby/README.md

 The **domain** layer contains 2 objects and it doesn't contain much logic.
 While the **use cases** layer contains the actions that a user can do, with all the logic needed to perform the action.

-The **use cases** are defined using the command pattern, and they accept and return just simple string or numbers, so I haven't defined Interfaces to represents **in and out Ports** between use cases and interface adapters.
+The **use cases** are defined using the command pattern, and they accept and return just simple string or numbers, so there aren't Interfaces to represents **in and out Ports** between use cases and interface adapters.

 ### carpark_interface_adapters
-This is a gem containing the controllers and repositories, it imports the carpark gem to be able to call the use cases.
+This is a gem containing the controllers and repositories, it imports the `carpark` gem to be able to call the use cases.

 The only repository is implemented in memory, it doesn't implement any Interface because in Ruby they are not strictly necessary.